 Like most Canadians with a comedy addiction, I of course knew who Mike Macdonald was from a very early age.
 How could you not?
 Anytime you turned on a TV in the 80s and 90s and saw stand-up comedy, there was a good chance Mike was there, and the funniest guy during that particular montage of comedians we were all raised on, The Just For Laughs Galas.
 But it wasn’t until many years later, when I had the great fortune of attending a couple of Just For Laughs Festivals, that I would truly start to understand just how much Mike meant to not just Canadian Comedians… but to every comedian.

 It was our first trip to Montreal, and we were actually hired by the festival’s “Comedy Pro” division to run their social media accounts, go to shows and take photos, etc. Rather than just do that, I of course brought a 3 person camera team with me along for the ride and we made the most of our time at the big dance.
 If there was one thing I knew about the big dance, it’s that you often only get invited once, and there’s no guarantee you’ll be back again.
 We had a whirlwind first couple days, making quick work of befriending and volunteering our cameras and doing exciting Reddit AMA’s with the likes of Barry Katz and Paul Provenza.
 We began filming every episode of Katz’s “Industry Standard” Podcast and generally having the time of our lives.
 That was, until the cameras got stolen.
-Right after a magical night that included watching Mike Macdonald sit in Provenza’s iconic “Green Room” round-table with some of the biggest American comedians on the planet… it was then that I first caught a glimpse of the reverence all my favourite AMERICAN comedians had for Mike Macdonald, including Jim Norton, at the height of his Opie and Anthony fame.
+Right after a magical night that included watching Mike Macdonald sit in a “Green Room” round-table with some of the biggest American comedians on the planet… it was then that I first caught a glimpse of the reverence all my favourite AMERICAN comedians had for Mike Macdonald.
 The biggest and most successful comedians of the time, stood in awe at his mere presence.
-So the morning after the cameras were stolen, and all of our footage along with it, I had to walk out of our first episode of Industry Standard we were filming, with Jim Norton, I was shaking and crying too much to hold the camera steady.
-We’d been up all night at the police station, no sleep, we were all a mess.
+So the morning after the cameras were stolen, and all of our footage along with it, I had to walk out of the Jim Norton interview, I was shaking and crying too much to hold the camera steady.
 I sat in the hallway and my comedy boss at the time, Mark Breslin, walked down the hallway… the next guest on the podcast.
-I sat there blubbering as he walked inside and asked “Why is Danny crying in the hallway?” as Norton left the room.
+I sat there blubbering as he walked inside and asked “Why is Danny crying in the hallway?”
 And then the guys rolled the two cameras we’d scrounged together that morning, and Barry Katz, the legendary Manager who had helped launch the careers of the likes of Chappelle, Burr, Maron, Sykes… the list was endless… all Barry Katz wanted to talk with Mark Breslin about… was just how funny Mike Macdonald was.